uqlibrary/technology-training/OpenRefine/openrefine.md

 Drop-down menus next to the column headers allow you to do operations on the whole column.

+### Reorganising the data

+You can **reorder the columns** by clicking the drop-down menu at the top of the first column (labelled ‘All’), and choosing `Edit columns > Reorder / remove columns …`

+You can then drag and drop column names to reorder the columns, or remove columns completely if they are not required.

+You can also **sort the rows** by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.The sorting is not permanent, and a new `Sort` drop-down menu appears at the top, which allows you to modify the current sort, remove it, or make the sort permanent.

+### View modes

-OpenRefine has two modes for viewing data: `Rows` and `Records`.
+OpenRefine has two **view modes** for viewing data: `Rows` and `Records`.
 In `Records` mode, OpenRefine can link together multiple rows as belonging to the same record.
 To demonstrate what the `Records` mode does, we are going to split author names into separate cells.

+### Split multi-valued cells

 Author names are currently separated with the pipe symbol `|`.
 We can use the `Split multi-valued cells` function to put them in their own cells.